 Ultimately, it's important to remember that having control of your sexual health is up to you - not your partner.
 If you are considering using the withdrawal method as a form of contraception, be sure to discuss this with your partner and make an informed decision together.

 Additionally, if possible, use condoms or other barrier methods in combination with pulling out for greater protection.
 Taking charge of your sexual health can help ensure that you are safe and healthy now and in the future.
-Tracking your menstrual cycle to avoid using the pull out method during the most fertile time can also help to reduce the chance of pregnancy.
+Tracking your menstrual cycle to avoid using the pull out method during the most fertile time can also help to reduce the chance of pregnancy, but don't rely on this.

 Taking control of your reproductive health is essential, instead of leaving it up to your partner to decide whether or not he will pull out in time.
 Remembering this will enable you to stay safe and healthy both now and in the future.

 Using condoms or other effective contraceptive methods in combination means there's no need to use the withdrawal method.
-Condoms are the best way to reduce your risk of unplanned pregnancy and STIs.
+Sexually active couples are advised to 'Double Dutch' - that is the use of a reliable method of contraception such as a LARC method, plus using a condom as well for STI protection.
+(Source)

 Condoms Can Enhance Your Sex Life